Wilson College, Mumbai: Co-operative Education Program

 Unique to Wilson college, the first Co-operative Education Programme (CEP) was conducted in 1979–80.
 It is a special programme for SYBsc and SYBA students, which aims at training them to cope with the corporate world and guiding them to meet the expectations in corporate service.
 It is planned in consultation with experts from renowned industrial background and heads of departments in the college.
 It is a six weeks programme which is divided into two parts:

 For the first three weeks, students are exposed to debates, discussions, talks by experts from various career backgrounds and workshops on personality and leadership development.
 For the next three weeks, students are offered internship in various organisations.

 The Counselling Centre

 The Wilson College was one of the first colleges under the Mumbai University to set up a counselling centre as early as 1978.

 The centre was established as a joint project of the Sophia-Wilson Community.
 After being rendered defunct in 2000, it was revived in 2003 with the Xavier's Institute of Counselling Psychology at St. Xavier's College in Mumbai.
-This collaboration lasted for two years, and the college Counselling Centre began functioning as an independent body since 2005.
-The Counselling Centre provides the students with a "non-threatening environment to unload their concerns and issues".
-The Centre empowers students to deal with emotional and psychological stressors, problems related to peer/parental pressures, identity and managing inter-personal relationships.
+This partnership lasted for two years, after which the college Counselling Centre began operating independently in 2005.
+The centre offers support for students dealing with emotional and psychological stressors, peer and parental pressures, identity issues, and interpersonal relationships.

-Apart from dealing with emotional and stress-related issues, the Counselling Centre provides vocational guidance as well, which involves giving out information on various career options, academic courses, eligibility criteria and suitable institutions.

-The centre also helps students tackle academic difficulties like language difficulties, concentration or memory related problems, anxiety and stage fright among others.
-Both individual and group sessions are used as a part of the counseling process, depending on the student and case at hand.

-The Counselling Centre has in the past conducted sessions for the faculty as well, like a half- day seminar themed ‘The Pedagogical Paradigm’, conducted by Ms. Ruby Pavri, lecturer of Psychology in St. Xavier's College in the academic year 2007–08.
-The seminar was aimed at preparing and inspiring the teachers for the new academic year and a fresh batch of students.